 The Prize and the Publications

 Prize and Publishing.
 A single cash prize of twenty thousand dollars in Canadian funds ($20,000 CDN) will be awarded to the Entrant whose entry is selected by the prize judge from the approximately 50 poems slated to appear in the Montreal Prize Global Anthology.
-Approximately eighty (80) entries will be selected for the Montreal Prize Longlist Anthology and will be published therein.
-Of those approximate eighty (80) entries, approximately fifty (50) will be selected for the Montreal Prize Global Anthology and published therein.
-To be declared a winner and/or to have an entry included in both or either of the anthologies, Entrants must meet all the present terms and conditions.
+Approximately fifty (50) poems will be selected for the Montreal Prize Global Anthology and published therein.
+To be declared a winner and/or to have an entry included in the anthology, Entrants must meet all the present terms and conditions.

 Complimentary Copy.
-Entrants published in an anthology will receive a free copy of the Montreal Prize anthology (or anthologies) in which they are published.
+Entrants published in the anthology will receive one free copy of the Montreal Prize anthology in which they are published.

 Winner Announcement.
-The winner of the Montreal Prize will be announced in early December of the relevant year.
+The winner of the Montreal Prize will be announced by early December of the relevant year.

 No Transfer.
 The prize may not be exchanged or transferred.
 No substitutions are allowed.

 Refusal.
-Refusal to accept the prize or publication in both or either of the Montreal Prize publications releases the Montreal Prize, its directors, and any of its employees, sponsors, members or partners and their affiliates of any obligation towards the Entrant.
+Refusal to accept the prize or publication in any one of the Montreal Prize publications releases the Montreal Prize, its directors, and any of its employees, sponsors, members or partners and their affiliates of any obligation towards the Entrant.

 Method of Award.
 The prize winner will be notified by telephone if possible or by email if necessary.
 The method for delivering the prize to the prize winner will be agreed upon between the Montreal Prize and the prize winner.
 Payment of any transaction fees, including currency exchange fees, associated with the method for delivering the prize amount to the prize winner, are the responsibility of the prize winner.